Science Career Guide: Salary and Degree Info

 Financing Your Science Education

 Students who are serious about earning a science degree should remember one thing—it will take a lot of time and cost a sizable amount of money.
-And seeing as most science programs are provided by top-ranked colleges and universities, they should ready themselves financially.
+And seeing as top-ranked colleges and universities provide most science programs, they should ready themselves financially.
 Financing a college education can be a challenge.

 Sadly, though, not many would-be scientists are blessed with the financial resources to pursue their desired courses.
 Because of this, some students borrow money from untrustworthy sources and eventually land themselves in a great deal of debt.